uyuni-project/uyuni-rfc/accepted/00103-salt-single-spec.md

 # Motivation
 [motivation]: #motivation

 There are multiple reasons for building multiple Python flavors for Salt.
 A big part of Salt is a library that can be used by other Python programs.
 These programs might use a Python version that newer than the one we currently build Salt against.
 For Salt-the-application, a single Python flavor could be enough.
 Unlike Salt-the-library, Salt-the-application can't be co-installed in a useful manner.
-Still, it makes sense for us to build Salt-the-application for different Python flavors and let the user choose between them.
+Still, it makes sense for us to allow Salt-the-application to run with different Python flavors and let the user choose between them.
 This allows for a transition from Python 3.x to Python 3.y when it's convenient for a user.
 Users that only write Salt state files don't need to care about the Python flavor, but those users who have their custom Salt modules need to make sure everything plays well together.

 This RFC does not apply to the Salt Bundle.
 It strictly targets the classic Salt package that we maintain for openSUSE, SUSE Linux (Enterprise) and some SUSE Multi-Linux Manager Client distributions.
 This RFC is related to [RFC#00102 Upgrade to Salt 3008](https://github.com/uyuni-project/uyuni-rfc/blob/f403c8db1707fb828dd708c8e67dabff539d4d10/accepted/00102-upgrade-to-salt-3008.md).

 # Detailed design
 [design]: #detailed-design
 ## Overall Structure
 Salt makes use of [Python RPM Macros](https://github.com/openSUSE/python-rpm-macros) to build sub-packages for different Python flavors.
-There is one sub-package for Salt-the-library (`python3-salt`) per flavor, as well as one sub-package per flavor for other sub-packages containing Python code.
-These other sub-packages are: `salt-api`, `salt-cloud`, `salt-master`, `salt-minion`, `salt-proxy`, `salt-ssh`, `salt-syndic`.
-For backwards-compatibility, the new flavored sub-packages _provide_ the old sub-package name.
+There is one sub-package for Salt-the-library (`python3-salt`) per flavor.
+The rest of Salt-the-application packages are: `salt-api`, `salt-cloud`, `salt-master`, `salt-minion`, `salt-proxy`, `salt-ssh`, `salt-syndic`.
+Switching between the Python flavor to use with these scripts is done with `update-alternatives` for SLE15 and Leap and using `alts` in Tumbleweed.

 For example, we now build the following sub-packages for Leap 15.5:
 - `python3-salt-3006.0-<release>.x86_64.rpm`
-- `python3-salt-api-3006.0-<release>.x86_64.rpm`
-- `python3-salt-cloud-3006.0-<release>.x86_64.rpm`
-- `python3-salt-master-3006.0-<release>.x86_64.rpm`
-- `python3-salt-minion-3006.0-<release>.x86_64.rpm`
-- `python3-salt-proxy-3006.0-<release>.x86_64.rpm`
-- `python3-salt-ssh-3006.0-<release>.x86_64.rpm`
-- `python3-salt-syndic-3006.0-<release>.x86_64.rpm`
 - `python311-salt-3006.0-<release>.x86_64.rpm`
-- `python311-salt-api-3006.0-<release>.x86_64.rpm`
-- `python311-salt-cloud-3006.0-<release>.x86_64.rpm`
-- `python311-salt-master-3006.0-<release>.x86_64.rpm`
-- `python311-salt-minion-3006.0-<release>.x86_64.rpm`
-- `python311-salt-proxy-3006.0-<release>.x86_64.rpm`
-- `python311-salt-ssh-3006.0-<release>.x86_64.rpm`
-- `python311-salt-syndic-3006.0-<release>.x86_64.rpm`
 - `salt-3006.0-<release>.x86_64.rpm`
+- `salt-api-3006.0-<release>.x86_64.rpm`
+- `salt-cloud-3006.0-<release>.x86_64.rpm`
+- `salt-master-3006.0-<release>.x86_64.rpm`
+- `salt-minion-3006.0-<release>.x86_64.rpm`
+- `salt-proxy-3006.0-<release>.x86_64.rpm`
+- `salt-ssh-3006.0-<release>.x86_64.rpm`
+- `salt-syndic-3006.0-<release>.x86_64.rpm`
 - `salt-bash-completion-3006.0-<release>.noarch.rpm`
 - `salt-doc-3006.0-<release>.x86_64.rpm`
 - `salt-fish-completion-3006.0-<release>.noarch.rpm`